 The short answer will be Google analytics.
 WHY?

-For Event records, Jetpack stats can hold the data which is up to a year old while Google analytics can hold for a period as much as you want.
+For Event records, Jetpack stats can hold the data up to a year old, while Google Analytics can keep for a period as much as you want.

 Still, a beginner can use both of them to handle the data.
-One should you use the jetpack for gaining insights on a daily basis i.e. reports that are generated for a given date and google analytics should be used to prepare future strategies and plans.
+One should use the jetpack to gain insights daily, i.e., reports generated for a given date, and google analytics should be used to prepare future strategies and plans.
 Read jetpack vs. Google analytics.

 Tracking links would definitely help you with better productivity.
-With data so valuable, you can work upon the factors that directly relate to your affiliate income and community connections.
+With such data valuable, you can work upon the factors that directly relate to your affiliate income and community connections.